INCLUSIVE EXCELLENCE

 Our curriculum fosters equity, inclusion, and justice, and promotes inclusion of voices historically underrepresented in the health sciences.

-In Fall 2020, the ICRE added three questions to our course evaluations (see sidebar) to explore students’ perspectives of the level of diversity and inclusion in our courses.
-Our goal is for at least 95% of our courses to receive a rating of "agree" or "strongly agree" to questions 1 and 2.
+For instance, our course evaluations include three questions (see Box) about JEDI in our courses.
+Our goal is for 95% of our courses to receive a rating of "agree" or "strongly agree" to questions 1 and 2 by 2025.
+We are offering professional development to our faculty to help them meet this goal.

-Questions 1 and 2 are measured using the Likert Scale and question 3 is free response.
+Questions 1 and 2 are measured using the Likert Scale (strongly disagree, disagree, neither agree nor disagree, agree, strongly agree) and question 3 is free response.

 We actively seek evidence to measure our progress.
 ICRE assessment indicators range from formal indicators such as climate surveys, and rubrics, to informal indicators such as anecdotal evidence and ad hoc focus groups.

-The ICRE is undertaking a self-assessment to gauge its current position as a diverse, equitable, inclusive, and just institute and to create a plan to guide improvements.
-We will use a rubric with six dimensions: 1.
+The ICRE undertook a self-assessment, which was completed in August 2022, to gauge its current position as a just, equitable, diverse, and inclusive institute and to create a plan to guide improvements.
+We used a rubric with six dimensions: 1.
 Philosophy and Mission; 2.
 Faculty Support; 3.
 Curriculum; 4.
 Staff Support; 5.
 Student Support; and 6.
 Administrative Leadership.
-We anticipate our review will be a multi-year process that will promote continuous improvement.
+This rubric was adapted with permission from work by the New England Resource Center for Higher Education (NERCHE).

 ICRE Diversity Committee Chair